danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Staging the Sector data

 We will now import the packages we need and create a database connection by calling our custom function *create_connection*, that can be found in our *Custom_Python_Functions* folder.
+We can define the path to this folder using our Windows username and sys package.
 We use our local server name and our database name to connect and then create a session instance s1 we will use in our code.
 We then declare our *Data_STG* table and call our clear_table function to clear the table.

         import datetime as dt
         import sqlalchemy as sa